Understand the rules that apply to apprentices

 A vocational course usually takes 3-3½ years to complete, but certain programmes may be shorter or longer (from 1½ and up to 5 years).
 In order to be eligible to complete a course, apprentices must have an apprenticeship agreement in place with a certified employer.
 This agreement may cover all or parts of a basic course, but is compulsory for the main part of the course.
 Apprenticeship agreements for shorter periods, incl. a minimum of one college period and work placement, are also possible.

-If the apprentice cannot find a work placement, work experience may be gained at a vocational college.
-The college will then act as the apprentice’s employer.
+If the apprentice cannot find a work placement, work experience may be gained at work experience center at a vocational college.
+The work experience center will then act as the apprentice’s employer.